 Step 3: Evaluate the Investment of Time and Money

-Bear in mind, however, that these startup costs may only sustain the business for the first six to 12 months.
+Bear in mind, however, that the startup costs listed may only sustain the business for the first 6-12 months.
 Ongoing expenses include inventory and supply costs, payment processing, vehicle costs (fuel and maintenance at least), and vending machine repair, equipment, and maintenance expenses.

 Step 4: Estimate Profit Potential

-According to IBISWorld, Compass Group PLC enjoys a 3% market share to the tune of $202.4 million in vending-specific revenue in 2020 alone.
+- According to IBISWorld, Compass Group PLC exceeded $222 million in vending-specific revenue in 2024 alone.

 In addition to using market data and industry standards from trade journals and other resources (we provide a list of these resources in Step 9), it’s fairly easy to stake out a desired location to evaluate foot traffic.
 Some businesses will even share this information with you if they’re interested in the associated rent or commission from vending sales.
 More on location selection in a bit.